nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     Use case ends.

 - 3a.
-The given index is invalid.
+The given ID is invalid.

   - 3a1.
 Coydir shows an error message.

   Use case resumes at step 2.

-**Use case: Edit details of a person**
+**Use case: UC02 - Edit details of a person**

 **MSS**

-1. User requests to list persons
+1. User requests to list persons.
-2. Coydir shows a list of persons
+2. Coydir shows a list of persons.
-3. User requests to delete a specific person in the list
+3. User requests to edit a specific person in the list.
-4. Coydir deletes the person
+4. Coydir replaces the data of the employee based on the user's specified inputs.
-5. User adds specific person back with the updated changes.

    Use case ends.